 There are a lot of fun things to do in Cartagena, but endless activity can tire even the most ardent of travelers.
 The Rosario Islands provide a breath of fresh air for anybody tired of the hustle and bustle of Cartagena.
 Warm turquoise water, endless sands to sunbathe on in peace, stunning sunsets every evening, delicious fresh seafood and fruit—need we say more?
 Isla Majagua is a great destination if you’re hoping to relax; very small and intimate, the island provides beachgoers with a secluded oceanside experience.
 Curl up with a book and sip on some fresh fruit juice while working on your tan!

 Besides being known for its gorgeous beaches and unique mix of cultures, Isla Grande is also home to a gorgeous mangrove forest.
 The mangroves grow along the sides of the river, and provide a super unique kayaking route—rent some kayaks, grab your water bottles and paddles, and take a family trip through these magnificent trees.
-One of our local travel experts can set everything up for your mangrove excursion!
+Talk to a local trip planner for help organizing your mangrove excursion.

 Looking for an exclusive romantic getaway?
 Cartagena is a safe bet and full of romantic activities, but you’d be remiss to skip a stop in the Rosario Islands.
 If you’re looking to lay on the beach, soak up some sun, and enjoy the peace and quiet, Isla Majagua is a great option.
 The island also houses the Hotel San Pedro de Majagua, a unique hotel designed in a local architectural style, making it an absolutely adorable love nest.
 Isla Fuerte also boasts secluded and pristine beaches for those hoping to get away; additionally, the Isla Fuerte Eco Lodge is a beautifully crafted boutique hotel, intimately designed with only 6 rooms.
 Isla Grande also has numerous spas and resorts if you’re looking for a more luxurious experience.